Mowing

 Learning the Machine

 I started with optimism and some YouTube research, and ended up setting the cutting deck at three inches.
 That seemed about right, I thought.
 The result was a patchy network of scalped and sunburned sections surrounded by neatly trimmed areas.
 Some parts of the yard performed great at 3”, but most didn’t like it.
 Also the sheer size of the 54” mowing deck means that any angle on the machine is reflected in the angle of the cut.
 3” means less than 3” on anything other than a flat lawn.
 A week later and with a bruised ego, I came back at 4”.
 That solved the problems, but the lawn looked messy.
-By the end of the first month, I’d found my Goldilocks zone: three and a half inches.
+By the end of the first month, I’d dialed it in: three and a half inches.
 Cleared most of the rocks and roots, but still looked neat and healthy.

 That should’ve been the end of it.
 But then came the scalping - those wallet-shaking moments when the deck slammed into a high point and sliced the grass down to its roots, or threw sparks as the blades attacked an unsuspecting rock.
 That’s when I discovered the importance of anti-scalp wheels and learned how to adjust them properly.
 Once dialed in, the Toro finally started floating instead of attacking the ground.